 Similar to #2, at the end of the day (or road, or whichever cliché metaphor you prefer) a lot of money and a big house won’t necessarily make you happy.
 If that is your happiness, then heck yeah pursue it.
+And if you’ve always wanted to start an online boutique, then this course by eCom babes Cortney Fletcher is perfect for you.
 But if your idea of happiness is living on a boat in the ocean, painting the marine life and volunteering with children in your spare time, then do it.
 There’s no sense in wasting your life doing what make you unhappy, because I wholeheartedly believe that real success is finding what makes you irrevocably happy.

 - Fake It Until You Make It.

 Earlier I said that people who claim to have their life together are probably lying, but honestly if you tell yourself you’ve got it together enough, you might just start to believe it.

 That concludes this overly sappy post.
 Next month will continue the regularly scheduled clumsy attempt at humor, so be sure to check back then.